eclipse-archived/ceylon-ide-intellij/README.md

 We embed a full Ceylon distribution in the plugin, so you won't necessarily have to download Ceylon separately.
 You may need a local repository though.

-# Features

-While we are working very hard at making this a great plugin, only a few features are working at the moment.
-Please note that the plugin is not currently ready for daily usage.

-See the [Features](https://github.com/ceylon/ceylon-ide-intellij/wiki/Features) page for a detailed list of things that are working and that will be implemented in the future.

 # Testing & Hacking

 For the moment, we do not provide an official release package in the JetBrains plugins repository,